 (Required) The type of base map to be rendered; e.g. World, USA, China, USARegion etc. A complete list is provided at the end of this topic.

 Specific map type values can be found by examining the .swf files in the application folder's rdTemplate\rdFusionMap folder.
 The Arizona map, for example, is called FCMap_Arizona.swf and the file name portion "Arizona" is entered in this attribute.

 |Regional Name Column|

-(Required) The name of a column in the datalayer, with data representing the name for each region to be mapped.
+(Required) The name of a column in the datalayer, with data representing the name/ID for each region inside a map.
 If a datalayer is not being used, enter an arbitrary placeholder value.

 |Regional Value Column|